Cyprus at a Glance

 In fact, locals and expats enjoy the warmest climate in the entire European Union in one of the sunniest places around, with over 320 days of sunshine per year.
-Unfortunately, this fact also has its downsides, as the island suffers from a near-constant freshwater shortage.
-However, if you are not moving to Cyprus to work in the agricultural sector or in hydrotechnology, this will most probably not influence your everyday life.
+Cyprus is also ranked among the regions with the healthiest climates worldwide.
+Unfortunately, the island suffers from a near-constant freshwater shortage.
+However, if you are not moving to Cyprus to work in the agricultural sector or in hydro technology, this will most probably not influence your everyday life.

 Political and Economic Situation

-If you have already done your homework before you decided to move to Cyprus, you will be well aware that since 1974, the island has de facto been divided into two parts: the sovereign state of the Republic of Cyprus, and the Turkish republic of Northern Cyprus.
+If you have already done your homework before you decided to move to Cyprus, you will be well aware that since 1974, the island has been divided into two parts: the sovereign state of the Republic of Cyprus, and the Turkish Republic of Northern Cyprus, a self-declared state.

 The division is still in force today, with a UN-controlled buffer zone separating the two parts.
-Turkey remains the only country in the world which acknowledges the Turkish Republic of Northern Cyprus, a fact which has caused the northern parts of the island – about 40% of the total area – to be heavily dependent on aid from the Turkish mainland.
+Turkey remains the only country in the world to acknowledge the Turkish Republic of Northern Cyprus, a fact which has caused the northern part of the island — about 40% of the total area — to be heavily dependent on aid from the Turkish mainland.

 For all intents and purposes of this article series on the island, we will only focus on moving to Cyprus’s southern part, the Republic of Cyprus.
 The same applies to the articles on living and working in Cyprus.